bcc2020/bcc2020.github.io/code.md

 ### Personal Report

-You can make a personal report by contacting any member of the organizing committee.
-See the [full list](https://bcc2020.github.io/about/) on the 'About' page.
+You can make a personal report by contacting **Morgan Taschuk** or **Helen Van De Pol**.
 Several methods are listed below.

-* On Discord: Contact any member of the organizing committee directly.
-They can be identified by their 'Role'
+* By email: send an email to <bcc2020-coc@lists.galaxyproject.org> .
+This address goes _only_ to Morgan Taschuk and Helen Van De Pol.
+* On Discord: Contact Morgan or Helen directly.
+Click on their usernames in the member list or in the chat window and use the field at the bottom to send a message to them.
-* By filling out the form [here](https://bcc2020.wufoo.com/forms/rbisal20k4lqsc/) or below
+* By filling out the form [here](https://bcc2020.wufoo.com/forms/rbisal20k4lqsc/) or below.
+Again, the contents of this form are sent only to Morgan and Helen.

 <div id="wufoo-rbisal20k4lqsc"> Fill out my <a href="https://bcc2020.wufoo.com/forms/rbisal20k4lqsc">online form</a>. </div> <script type="text/javascript"> var rbisal20k4lqsc; (function(d, t) { var s = d.createElement(t), options = { 'userName':'bcc2020', 'formHash':'rbisal20k4lqsc', 'autoResize':true, 'height':'517', 'async':true, 'host':'wufoo.com', 'header':'show', 'ssl':true }; s.src = ('https:' == d.location.protocol ?'https://':'http://') + 'secure.wufoo.com/scripts/embed/form.js'; s.onload = s.onreadystatechange = function() { var rs = this.readyState; if (rs) if (rs != 'complete') if (rs != 'loaded') return; try { rbisal20k4lqsc = new WufooForm(); rbisal20k4lqsc.initialize(options); rbisal20k4lqsc.display(); } catch (e) { } }; var scr = d.getElementsByTagName(t)[0], par = scr.parentNode; par.insertBefore(s, scr); })(document, 'script'); </script>